wormhole-foundation/xdapp-book/src/wormhole/security.md

 This enables two additional protections for the Wormhole Asset Layer in addition to the core assumptions:

 - **Governor:** The Governor tracks inflows and outflows of all blockchains and delays suspicious transfers which may be indicative of a exploit.
 [More Info](https://github.com/wormhole-foundation/wormhole/blob/dev.v2/whitepapers/0007_governor.md)
 - **Global Accountant:** The accountant tracks the total circulating supply of all Wormhole assets across all chains and prevents any blockchain from bridging assets which would violate the supply invariant.
-[More Info]()

 </br>